-Individuals who express an interest in applying can submit their application directly to the state 4-H office by June 1, 2014.
-Interviews will be conducted at 4-H State office (tentatively June 21st) by a panel of judges In light of the district reorganization, the old regions will have the opportunity to fill 3 spots (instead of 2), maintaining the maximum Council capacity of 12.
+Individuals who express an interest in applying can submit their application directly to the state 4-H office by June 1, 2015.
+Interviews will be conducted at 4-H State office (tentatively June 20th) by a panel of judges In light of the district reorganization, the old regions will have the opportunity to fill 3 spots (instead of 2), maintaining the maximum Council capacity of 12.
 Please note: no matter the number of applications submitted from each region (1, 2 or 3) the position/s may remain vacant if the interview panel feels the candidate is unqualified; therefore there is a possibility that a region may have candidates interviewed but may not end up having a representative on the State Council Team.
 Those individuals selected will be inducted during the traditional green blazer/polo ceremony during the closing morning of State Days.
 This will make State Days the beginning (induction) of the Councils’ term and the ending (emcees and assisting in the organizing of the event, and passing the “torch”).
-Training for the new 2014-2015 team will follow at a designated time by Council advisors (Aug 15-17th).
+Training for the new 2015-2016 team will follow at a designated time by Council advisors.

 The interview panel will choose the individuals’ best suited to serve on the State Council team based on the following:

 - Presentation (any 4-H related topic of interest, no more than 10 min in length)